sauloarth/vidly/README.md

 * Using especific debbuging console messages (DEBUG env. variabla)
 * Working with template engines (pug)
 * Structuring the project properly
+* Validate date with mongoose schemas
+* Modelling relationships between objects in mongoDB (by mongoose)
+* Simulating  transactions with Fawn
+* Validating objectId with Joi-objectId